CarterStefan/wrottesley_golf_club/README.md

 - Login and Logout of the account
 - Recover my password easily
 - Recieve email confirmations once I have registered for an account
-- Have an area of the user profile dedicated to my purchase history & my payment information
+- Have an area of the user profile dedicated to my purchase history
-- Have an area of the user profile dedicated to my personal information and golf stats
+- Have an area of the user profile dedicated to my personal information

 #### The Store
 - View and sort all products in the store